David-Kuku/mv_frontend_challenge_-Challenge-1-/README.md

 ### You will see a screen to create a new account
 Here, you fill the form with your full name, email and opening amount you'll like to open the account with.
-All that important is the first name ( both firstname and lastname), as the email is not required and also the opening amount can be left empty.
+All that is needed to create the form is the full name ( both firstname and lastname), as the email is not required and also the opening amount can be left empty.
 An empty opening amount means one is opening the account with $0, then he or she can choose to deposit later on.
 When putting an opening amount, a negative number will throw an error, so only positive numbers.
 If you try to withdraw more than what is in the account, It shows an error saying insufficient balance.